theolivecode/Spot-Tic-Tac-Toe-Research/README.md

-# Spot-Tic-Tac-Toe-Research
+# Spot Tic-Tac-Toe Research
-## Research Paper: Spot Plays Tic-Tac-Toe
+## Research on Human-Robot Interaction with Boston Dynamics' Spot

 This repository contains the research paper with the focus on human-robot interaction by implementing  Boston Dynamics' robot Spot to play Tic-Tac-Toe autonomously.